sukritgulati/codingTest/README.md

 ### The Main class is Driver.java
 ### The program parses the Landscape.txt file which contains landscape information for peaks and valleys.
-### The Driver class calls the Peak class which counts the number of castles to be made for a give list of Landscape integers
+### The Driver class calls the Peak class which counts the number of castles to be made for a given list of Landscape integers

 ## Assumptions
 ### 1. No landscape value is negative.